phaustin/quantecon-example/book/docs/python_advanced_features.md

 One possible action is to do nothing --- the program will just crash, and spit out an error message.

-But sometimes it\'s worth writing your code in a way that anticipates and deals with runtime errors that you think might arise.
+But sometimes it's worth writing your code in a way that anticipates and deals with runtime errors that you think might arise.

 Why?